witti534/acc-hotlap-run-compare/README.md

 ## How to use

+- Download from releases page (release with a version number)
+- Unzip the downloaded zip file
-- Start this program
+- Start the program (acc-hotrun-run-compare.exe)
-- Start Assetto Corsa Competizione in the Hotlap game mode
+- Start Assetto Corsa Competizione in the Hotstint game mode
 - Start driving, live data appears after crossing the first sector line
 - Run will automatically be saved when crossing the finish line
 - Compare runs with each other